NBC sells $1 billion in ads for Rio Olympics

 Official Olympics sponsors spend significant amounts on ad time from NBC, with some even signing exclusive deals that keep other advertisers out of certain categories for the entire Games.

-Visa Inc (V.N), a global Olympics sponsor, is backing swimmer Missy Franklin and fencer Ibtihaj Muhammad, the first Muslim-American to complete in a hijab.
+Visa Inc, a global Olympics sponsor, is backing swimmer Missy Franklin and fencer Ibtihaj Muhammad, the first Muslim-American to complete in a hijab.
+(Reporting by Liana B. Baker; Editing by Lisa Von Ahn; Editing by Lisa Von Ahn)